BrianPerel/fun-ops/README.md

 ## Other Notes

-* Please comment out taskdef name="launch4j" in build.xml unless your going to create executables for the projects through ANT.
-In that case make sure to download (https://sourceforge.net/projects/launch4j/files/launch4j) and paste a copy of the Launch4j folder into the root of the IDE workspace
+* Please comment out taskdef name="launch4j" in build.xml unless you're going to create executables for the projects through ANT.
+In that case, make sure to download (https://sourceforge.net/projects/launch4j/files/launch4j) and paste a copy of the Launch4j folder into the root of the IDE workspace

 * List of apps in project: Calculator, Data encryption-decryption, Stop watch, Guessing number game, Hangman, Tic tac toe, Wiggle Mouse, Clock, Ping Pong